-Over 1.8 billion users worldwide make it indisputably the most popular email platform.
-In comparison, just 400 million use Microsoft Outlook and 225 million have signed up to Yahoo Mail.
+With over 1.8 billion users worldwide, it is the second most popular email platform on the planet.
+By comparison, just 400 million use Microsoft Outlook, and only 225 million have signed up to Yahoo Mail.
 Apple leads the market, having rapidly siphoned users from Gmail over the past few years.

-In a world of data-driven digital marketing, can you really trust an email service owned by Google, and what ethical alternatives are available?
+In a world of data-driven digital marketing, can an email service owned by Google be trusted, and what ethical alternatives are available?

-Gmail may be the most popular email platform, but that doesn’t mean it’s the best in terms of privacy or security.
+Gmail may be one of the most popular email platforms, but that doesn’t mean it’s best in terms of either privacy or security.

 1. Reading Your Emails

-Google and personal data have always had a strained relationship, as the company attempts to see how much it can siphon without pushback.
+Google and personal data have always had a strained relationship, as the company attempts to see how much it can mine without pushback.

 2. Privacy Concerns

 Google took a long time to add iOS privacy labels to the Gmail app, and while it doesn’t collect your name, physical address, or phone number, it will share information including your approximate location, user ID, and data about ads viewed online.
 This makes the company even more comprehensive than the likes of Outlook or Yahoo, though they also slurp up more data than necessary.

 Online privacy is starting to be taken more seriously, which arguably damages Google’s business model – unless it can find a way to pivot and align its interests with those of its massive user base.